TMS/MRS Congressional Science and Engineering Fellowship

 - Fellowship skills and abilities, including (but not limited to): capacity to work quickly, flexibly, and cooperatively; experience working with individuals with diverse viewpoints; ability to work in a public environment and strong interpersonal skills.

 The fellow will have a one-year appointment beginning September 1.
-A stipend is available, plus additional funds for health insurance, travel, and relocation expenses to the Washington, D.C. area.
+A stipend of $75,000 is available, plus additional funds for health insurance, travel, and relocation expenses to the Washington, D.C. area.

 View previous TMS/MRS Congressional Fellows and read about their experiences.